-- A. To address emergency situations. - B. To fully utilize available housing resources while avoiding overcrowding by insuring that each family occupies the appropriate size unit. - C. To facilitate relocation when required for modernization or other management purposes. - D. To facilitate relocation of families with inadequate housing accommodations. - E. To provide an incentive for families to assist in meeting the Harrisonburg Redevelopment and Housing Authority's deconcentration goal. - F. To eliminate vacancy loss and other expense due to unnecessary transfers.
+- A. To address emergency situations. - B. To fully utilize available housing resources while avoiding overcrowding by insuring that each family occupies the appropriate size unit (see 24 CFR 983.260). - C. To facilitate relocation when required for modernization or other management purposes.

+- D. To facilitate relocation of families with inadequate housing accommodations. - E. To provide an incentive for families to assist in meeting the Harrisonburg Redevelopment and Housing Authority's deconcentration goal. - F. To eliminate vacancy loss and other expense due to unnecessary transfers.

-15.2 CATEGORIES OF TRANSFERS
+14.2 CATEGORIES OF TRANSFERS